Jason Hanson: Professional career

-Hanson was selected in the second round of the 1992 NFL Draft by the Lions, the 56th overall pick.
-He retired from the Lions in 2013; no NFL player played as many games (327) with the same team as Hanson, breaking the old record of 296 held by Bruce Matthews in Week 2 of the 2011 season vs. the Kansas City Chiefs.
+Hanson was selected in the second round of the 1992 NFL draft by the Lions, the 56th overall pick.
+On October 21, 2001, Hanson had a 47 yard field goal blocked against the Tennessee Titans which was returned for 69 yard touchdown by Donald Mitchell.

+Hanson retired from the Lions in 2013; no NFL player played as many games (327) with the same team as Hanson, breaking the old record of 296 held by Bruce Matthews in Week 2 of the 2011 season vs. the Kansas City Chiefs.
 At the beginning of the 2012 season, he set the record for most years with the same club with 21 seasons.

 On December 14, 2008, against the Indianapolis Colts, Hanson passed Morten Andersen for most 50+ yard field goals in NFL history.
 Hanson again had a good year, ending the 2008 NFL season 21-for-22 on field goal attempts (including 8 for 8 from 50+ yards) and 25-for-26 on extra point attempts.
 Statistically, this was the second best season of Hanson's career with respect to field goal attempts; he missed only one.
 After the late 2010 NFL season, Hanson had missed only eight extra points in his career, five of which were blocked.

 On December 2, 2010, the Lions placed him on injured reserve due to an injured right knee.

 Hanson was named NFC Special Teams Player of the Month for September 2011 after kicking a perfect 8 of 8 field goals.
 It was his fifth-career Special Teams Player of the Month award and his first since November 2003.

 Hanson is the team's all-time leader in scoring, with 2,150 points, and in field goals with 495, and holds a variety of other team records for kicking and scoring.
 He represented the NFC in the Pro Bowl in 1998 and 1999, and was an alternate in 1997 and 2008.
 He has booted 17 game-winning field goals in his career; eight in regulation and nine in overtime.

 On April 4, 2013, Hanson announced his retirement.
 At the time of his retirement, he was the oldest active player in the NFL, the last player to have played for the same team he played for prior to the advent of free agency, and the last active player to play at Milwaukee County Stadium.

 Hanson was named the 2002 recipient of the Detroit Lions/Detroit Sports Broadcasters Association/Pro Football Writers Association's (PFWA) Media-Friendly "Good Guy" Award.
 The Good Guy Award is given yearly to the Detroit Lions player who shows consideration to, and cooperation with the media at all times during the course of the season.
 Hanson was also named Offensive Rookie Of The Year by the PFWA in 1992.
-As of 2022, he remains the only NFL kicker ever awarded that distinction.
+As of 2024, he remains the only NFL kicker ever awarded that distinction.

 The Detroit Lions inducted him into the Ring of Honor in fall 2013 at Ford Field for his success and dedication to Detroit Lions football.